pfigz/todolist_Laravel/README.md

 npm install && npm run dev
 ```

-The default app.js file will contain extra code, but shouldn't interfere with the rest of the tutorial.
+The default app.js file will contain extra code.
+I recommend removing it to match the tutorial for simplicity.

 ## License